 Other popular weight loss drugs include Xenical and Meridia.
 These drugs will work for many people, but Xenical does have side effects that can be unwelcome.

 Don't share any prescription medication with others.
+In most places that is a crime.

 Phentermine is habit forming, both physically and psychologically.